omgnetwork/elixir-omg/docs/standard_vs_in_flight_exits_interaction.md

 1. Simplicity on the rule
 2. The best solution to mitigate the IFE canonicity issue is to flag all inputs.
 So we need to flag output anyway.

-However, quite a lot of our currently used `id` schema comes from there, such as `exitId`.
+Quite a lot of our current `id` schema comes from the previous doc, such as `exitId`.

+Note that in previous design, `startInFlightExit` would auto challenge an existing standard exit.
+We removed such feature from the contract.
+As a result, watcher should add monitoring on such event when a standard exit can be challenged by an in-flight exit tx.

 Also, see the discussion of changing the SE <> IFE interaction mechanism: https://github.com/omisego/plasma-contracts/issues/110

+#### Current Implementation Of Payment Exit Game
+For more details on our current implementation of Payment Exit Game: https://github.com/omisego/plasma-contracts/blob/master/plasma_framework/docs/design/payment-game-implementation-v1.md